 Q: What kind of beef do you raise?

 A: We raise Red Angus grass fed baby beef.
 They’re not actually babies anymore, but yearlings.
-Usually beef is butchered at around 2 years old, but we butcher ours at just over a year old, therefore it is called baby beef.
+Usually beef is butchered at around 1.5 to 2 years old, but we butcher ours at just over a year old, therefore it is called baby beef.
 Baby beef is more tender, moist and full of flavor.
-It is more profitable for the producer to raise an animal to it’s full growth potential, but the taste of grass fed yearling beef is just tremendously better and also fits into our operations better.
+We believe the taste of grass fed yearling beef is tremendously better and it also fits into our operations better.
 We chose the Red angus breed because red anguses are calm and do really well on grass.
 Though you cannot see the famous angus marbling in our steaks, there’s a lot of healthy clear fats (Omega 3 oils) through our steaks that will make for a delicious, pan fried steak.
 Definitely try our porterhouse steak, it’s heavenly.

 Q: What kinds of cuts would we get? (for 1/2 and wholes only)

 A: That’s the awesome thing about buying a 1/2 or a whole locker beef.
 YOU get to choose what cuts you get and which parts of the beef you would rather just have ground up.
 Some of the standard steak cuts are the T-bone steaks, porterhouse steaks, sirloin steaks, sirloin tip steaks, round steaks, rib steaks, short rib steaks and the flank steaks.
 Then there’s also roasts from the chuck and rump areas, such as the round bone roast, chuck roast, rib roast, cross rib roast, and rump roast.

 If there are any roasts or steaks you do not want, you simply tell the butcher you prefer that into ground beef.
 That’s the awesome thing about locker beef, it’s tailored to your preferences.
 Here is a handy chart that will help you understand what kind of cuts will be able to get.